vallis/synthlisa/README.txt

 The Synthetic LISA library was developed for (and is known to work on) UNIX platforms that include the GNU gcc compilers, GNU make, and Python >= v2.3.
+If you are running Windows (any version), you can set up a reasonable Unix platform using Cygwin (www.cygwin.com).
 The Synthetic LISA scripts included in the directory "examples" are accompanied by Gnuplot scripts to plot their results, although any plotting package can certainly be substituted with little work.
 This said, it should be possible to install Synthetic LISA on any platform with a working installation of Python and of a standards-compliant C/C++ compiler.

 Synthetic LISA relies on the Python package Numerical Python ("Numeric") to manage large arrays.
 Numeric can be downloaded from